 The following table summarizes our consolidated financial data as of the dates and for the periods indicated.
-The selected consolidated financial data for the fiscal years ended April 30, 2016, 2015 and 2014 have been derived from our consolidated financial statements, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee.
+The selected consolidated financial data for the fiscal years ended April 30, 2016, 2015 and 2014 have been derived from our consolidated financial statements, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Financial Reporting Interpretations Committee.
 Furthermore, the recommendation RFR 1, Supplementary accounting regulations for Groups, issued by the Swedish Financial Reporting Board, has been applied.
 We have prepared the consolidated financial information set forth below on the same basis as our audited consolidated financial statements.